influxdata/docs-v2/content/influxdb/clustered/reference/sample-data.md

   your InfluxDB Clustered database
 - {{% code-placeholder-key %}}`DATABASE_TOKEN`{{% /code-placeholder-key %}}:
   a [database token](/influxdb/clustered/admin/tokens/)
-  with sufficient permissions to the database
+  with sufficient permissions to the specified database

 {{% /expand %}}
 {{< /expand-wrapper >}}